Lufthansa warns EU scheme to raise fares

 The EU says its Emissions Trading Scheme, which already applies to other industries, is the fairest way to cope with aviation's contribution to global warming and cuts through years of inconclusive efforts to come up with a worldwide alternative.

-Analysts say Lufthansa is among the airlines most affected by the scheme, along with other European network rivals British Airways owner IAG (ICAG.L) and Air France-KLM (AIRF.PA) or United Continental (UAL.N) and Singapore Airlines (SIAL.SI).
+Analysts say Lufthansa is among the airlines most affected by the scheme, along with other European network rivals British Airways owner IAG and Air France-KLM or United Continental and Singapore Airlines.

 Germany's biggest airline said it would add the costs from the EU's Emissions Trading Scheme to its existing fuel surcharge, becoming the first carrier to provide details of how it plans to cope with the additional burden.